nsidc/nsidc0756-scripts/README.md

-The scripts that are currently in this repository can be used to convert between geographic lat/lon and polar stereographic coordinates, and for interpolating BedMachine Antarctica data onto custom coordinates.
+The scripts that are currently in this repository can be used to convert between geographic lat/lon and polar stereographic coordinates, and for interpolating BedMachine Antarctica data onto user-defined coordinates.

 For example, one could interpolate bedrock elevation values from BedMachine Antarctica onto a latitude/longitude grid.
 First, use the `ll2xy` script to